Zylashro/barbershop/README.md

 The site works as intended for Chrome and Firefox.

 But the IE, Edge, and Opera versions have issues.
 On Edge the buttons aren't aligned in their proper places, while on IE in addition to the out of alignment buttons, the jumbotron is completely resized as to where it's height is too high and it's width is too small, along with that all the SVGs are either cropped, or moved the left with the photos as well.
-On Opera the tabs are a bit squished together.
+On Opera, the tabs are a bit squished together.

 ## Deployment